gtamilvanan17/cdops-blogs/src/content/posts/linux/pwd-less-ssh/passwordless-auth-ssh.md

 ```

 ### Conclusion
 That's it!
 You've successfully configured the passwordless authentication from your local machine to remote machines.
-If you have any doubts/issues/errors with the above contents, feel free to contact me through e-mail.
+If you have any doubts/issues/errors with the above contents, feel free to contact me.
 Cheers, Happy learning.